wata-orz/steiner_tree/README.md

 *Let a be the maximum value such that in A-I is connected in the graph G[{v | d[v][I] >= a}].
 Then any Steiner tree for A-I must contain some vertex v with d[v][I] <= a.
 Therefore (v, I) with d[v][I] > a cannot be a part of any optimal solutions.*

 After the sending step, we safely delete every (v, I) with d[v][I] > a by the above lemma.
-We then we apply the splitting step only for the remaining pairs.
+We then apply the splitting step only for the remaining pairs.
 This significantly reduces the number of pairs we need to consider.
 We also use several other pruning and speeding-up techniques.
 We plan to publish the detail later in a paper.

 #### References
 1. Erickson, R.E., Monma, C.L., Veinott Jr., A.F.: Send-and-split method for minimum-concave-cost network flows.
 Math.
 Oper.
 Res.
 12(4), 634–664 (1987)